jcioi/joi-contests-site/joi-ho-2024/index-en.md

 - [Contest Site](https://cms.ioi-jp.org)
 - [Live Scoreboard](https://ranking.cms.ioi-jp.org/Ranking.html)

 <font color="red">Due to technical issues, the contest site is currently closed.
 We will post an update here once the site is operational again.
-(Update at 18:55)</font>
+(Updated at 18:55)<br></font>
+<font color="red">The contest site has been reopened.
+The contest start time has been delayed by 10 minutes and is now scheduled for 19:10.
+(Updated at 19:10)</font>